acsoto/BUAA-Compiler/README.md

 ##### VAR

-**VAR** command to declare a variable, save the variable name and the address assigned to it in the variable table.
+The **VAR** command declares a variable, saving the variable name and the address assigned to it in the variable table.

 ```java
 case VAR: {